bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 ### Purpose

 After running on the main network for one year, it is proved the technology of BUMO is stable and the ecosystem is developing in an orderly manner.
-The BUMO Foundation plans to upgrade the BUMO public chain governance by launching the community governance initiative where community participants can campaign for super nodes and form the highest governance body of the BUMO public chain – the Node Governance Committee.
-The Community Governance Initiative is an open ecological program embracing the entire industry participation, and truly delegates the governance right of BUMO public chain to the community.
+The BUMO Foundation plans to upgrade the BUMO public chain governance by launching the community governance program where community participants can campaign for super nodes and form the highest governance body of the BUMO public chain – the Node Governance Committee.
+The Community Governance Program is an open ecological program embracing the entire industry participation, and truly delegates the governance right of BUMO public chain to the community.

 After the upgrade is completed, together with the mainchain-childchain (Orbits) and mainchain-mainchain (Canel) framework upgrade for the network layer of BUMO, and the second layer of BUMO Digital Everything Framework (DeF) for commercial applications and related ATP 60 agreement release, the ecosystem of BUMO will form a closed loop.
 BUMO will be the container of token economy for the decentralized community, helping commercial applications to complete business model innovations with a brand new value Internet by the ecological support of technology, services and economic models.

-This Community Governance Initiative includes two types of nodes, which are validating nodes and ecological nodes.
+This Community Governance Program includes two types of nodes, which are validating nodes and ecological nodes.
 The validating nodes belong to the physical nodes, participate in the BU Firework consensus and block packaging, and are the infrastructure in the BUMO ecosystem.
 The ecological nodes are virtual nodes that help BUMO build an ecosystem with their social or public influence.
-The Community Governance Initiative is going to select 19 validating nodes and 21 ecological nodes.
+The Community Governance Program is going to select 19 validating nodes and 21 ecological nodes.
 The vote will be launched in the community, and the whole voting process is fair and transparent.
 Everyone in the community can participate this vote and benefit from it.

 The BUMO public chain ecosystem is completely open and autonomous, seamlessly connecting the physical world to the blockchain digital world.
 Once selected as a super node, you can be authorized by the BUMO community to engage in BUMO's business and community development activities.
 Under the governance rules of the tokenized economy, there are incentives to engage in various activities.
 For example, you can submit a Development Plan Proposal, and receive support from the BUMO Ecosystem, the Community Fund, the Node Governance Committee and other resources from the community after your proposal is approved.
-Community Governance Initiative regularly campaigns for the highest governance body of the BUMO public chain – the Node Governance Committee.
+Community Governance Program regularly campaigns for the highest governance body of the BUMO public chain – the Node Governance Committee.

 BUMO has always believed that blockchain technology will profoundly change the social collaboration.
 The BUMO public chain itself also breaks the boundaries of traditional business organization governance, explores a new approach to community governance, and truly delegates governance right to the community.
-The Community Governance Initiative is the embodiment and sublimation of the BUMO ecological consensus, and is the first step in building a large-scale BUMO business ecosystem.
+The Community Governance Program is the embodiment and sublimation of the BUMO ecological consensus, and is the first step in building a large-scale BUMO business ecosystem.

 ### Current Plan